Lytton wildfire: Recovery

 By October 2021, volunteers associated with the British Columbia Heritage Emergency Recovery Network (HERN) had combed through the burnt ruins of the Lytton Chinese History Museum to recover artifacts.
 Of the 1,600 artifacts stored in the museum, 200 were recovered including 40 in good condition.
 HERN also examined the site of the Lytton Museum and Archives where a pile of magazines survived the fire with their edges charred but contents still readable.
 Bulldozers were expected to raze the remains of the buildings in late October.

 In November 2021, the provincial government gave a $1 million grant to the Village of Lytton as it had no tax base with the village mostly destroyed.
 The grant was to pay municipal staff and to restart the local economy.
 The November 2021 Pacific Northwest floods have stalled reconstruction efforts in Lytton by cutting off most highway access to the village.
 The business district was still lined by fenced-off, burnt-out establishments.

 In May 2022, Lytton Mayor Jan Polderman hoped that the village could start rebuilding in September 2022.
 He planned to enact new bylaws to require fire-resistant materials in new buildings such as non-flammable siding and roofing materials, and to keep combustibles such as vegetation, sheds and wood piles at a safe distance from buildings.
 The federal government promised $6 million to rebuild to fire-resistant standards.
 However, many residents balked at the extra estimated $5,000 to fireproof houses.
 Also some fireproof materials would be harder to source.
-Thus, Denise O’Connor, Polderman's successor as mayor, along with city councilors decided to relax standards to facilitate rebuilding.
+Thus, Denise O’Connor, Polderman's successor as mayor, decided along with city councillors to relax standards in order to facilitate rebuilding.

+As of July 2025, a few houses have been rebuilt, but Lytton is still without the town hall, the food mart, the bar, the motel, the hospital and the bank.
+Only one business has been rebuilt, the Chinese History Museum.